 5. Enthusiastic Partner

 Finally, men in my study indicated that it was not just the build-up to having sex that made them feel desired, but also how their partner interacted with them during sexual activity that mattered.
 That is, men indicated that having an emotionally present partner who was excited and “into” sex was a huge component of their own sexual desire and enjoyment and that they had no interest in having sex with someone who was just waiting for sex to be over.
-For example:

 “By giving herself to me.
 This is not sexual.
-This is when we get together and blot out all of the other real-world distractions and focus on us.
+This is when we get together and blot out all of the other real-world distractions and focus on ourselves.
 Sharing our feelings towards each other without distraction.
 Let the chemistry work.”

 Despite the majority of men in my study indicating that feeling sexually desired by their female partner was an important part of their sexuality when I asked men if there was anything, they wished their partners were doing more to help them feel desired only 12% of participants indicated their partner made them feel as desired as they wanted.